david2628/Work2Play/UCs/UC-Add_Reward.md

-# Use-Case Specification: Finish Task
+# Use-Case Specification: Add Reward

 # 1. Buy Rewards

 ## 1.1 Brief Description
-This use case allows users to buy Rewards for their earned coins.
+In this use case the User can add his own Rewards and credit them at his own judgement.
+Set Rewards will be remain saved even after the App is restarted.

 ## 1.2 Mockup